seanpmyers/loremaster/documentation/entity/chronicle.md

 # Chronicle

 ## Description

-A log or recording of your daily actions and *documents*.
+A daily log or recording of all the things related to an individual.
-The basic way to track progress of a *person's* *actions* and progress towards their *intentions*.
+They are the most basic way of tracking progress of a person's actions and progress towards their intentions.
-They are auto generated every day.
+All active users (people) have their own chronicle for each day.
 There cannot be more than one chronicle for a given day.

 ## Attributes

+- Id
+  - A uniquie indentifier
 - Date
+  - The date the chronicle represents
 - Owner (Person)
 - Documents
 - Actions (taken that date)